 Recording HD Video with the D300S

 After recording a couple of videos with the D300S to see what all the fuss is about, I was pleasantly surprised with the quality under most conditions.
 The D300S videos have greater clarity than I could obtain with the D5000, but things got ugly in poor lighting conditions.
-A video taken in the dim light of Grand Central station reveals a ‘shimmering’ effect when high-sensitivity capture is required:

 In good light the D300S videos were fine; Canon may have the resolution edge with 1080p in the 500D, 7D and 5D Mark II – but this doesn’t mean the D300S can’t be used to produce excellent videos, as demonstrated by the samples released at launch.